gustavollps/esp32TTGO_i2s_scope/README.md

 # Building

-First of all, you should have your IDE with the ESP32 support installed.
+First of all, you should have your IDE with the ESP32 support installed (tested on version esp core 1.0.6).
 Add the Button2 library and the TFT_eSPI library (By Bodmer) to the IDE, then edit the library to work with the correct display as described below:

 In the file `TFT_eSPI/User_Setup_Select.h` change the line: